lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 |         2|X130C       |Chromatin         |                NA|          10|
 |         2|X131        |20                |              31.9|           9|

-On the figure below, we compare the relative intensities of fractions 7 to 10 on scatter plots, highlighting different marker sets, in particular mitochondrion and chromatin.
-These differences result from different peak fractions for these niches.
+On the figure below, we compare the relative intensities of channels 7 to 10 on scatter plots, highlighting different marker sets.
+These differences result from different peak fractions for these niches on the mitochondrial and chromatin occupancy profiles for the two replicates.

 ![plot of chunk repl1](figure/repl1-1.png)

-The relevant comparison unit is not a single fraction, but rather complete protein occupancy profiles, which are best visualised as a whole on a PCA plot.
-As such, we prefer to focus on the direct comparison of individual replicate PCA plots, assuring that each displays acceptable sub-cellular resolution.
+The more relevant comparison unit is not a single fraction, but rather the complete protein occupancy profiles, which are best visualised as experiment-wide on a PCA plot.
+As such, we prefer to focus on the direct, qualitative comparison of individual replicate PCA plots, assuring that each displays acceptable sub-cellular resolution.
 Note that in the code chunk below, we mirror the y-axis to represent the two figures with the same orientation.